Friends of the African Union’s answer to Dr. Claud Anderson – The Exceptional People made real.

 December 29th 2016

-Note: President Obama had turned us down and during this Kwanzaa Accords Review we prepared for the new presidency
+Note: President Obama administration had not acted on two years of meetings and correspondence and during this 2016 Kwanzaa Accords Review we prepared for the new presidency

 Main Library, 800 Vine Street.
 Cincinnati, Ohio, 45202-2009 – Huenefeld Tower Room (100)